Adding a Filter

 conditions

-The condition parameter defines the filter's structure. conditions should be added in a JSON format.
+The condition parameter defines the filter's structure. conditions should be added in JSON format.
 See how to add conditions.

 type